UnkwUsr/ticktask/README.md

 Just save the
 [./ticktask](https://raw.githubusercontent.com/UnkwUsr/ticktask/master/ticktask)
-file somewhere on your computer (for example, in `/usr/local/bin/`)
+file somewhere on your computer (for example, in `/usr/local/bin/`).
+Don't forget to set execute permission on file: `chmod +x /path/to/ticktask`

 ## Setup